 The screensaver client does access a number of servers over the internet, in order to coordinate the work of creating the sheep, as well as downloading them.
 It uses the HTTP protocol over port 80, which is quite generic and standard.
 You can set a proxy in the settings dialog as needed.
 Since it only makes outgoing connections, you shouldn't need to configure any firewall you might have.
 But if you are curious, or you use something like the Little Snitch to monitor and control your network access, the domain names and IP#s used are listed here:

 We tried that already and only 10-15% of our users were able to seed, which wasn't enough to make it work.
 Instead we are focusing on HTTP which is much more reliable, and adding a subscription system with premium content (the Gold Sheep) to pay for the bandwidth.
 Our goal is to keep it free for everyone, and at the same time make it sustainable.
-This is a freemium model.
+This is a freemium strategy.